Code-Institute-Submissions/gitbush-milestone-1/README.md

     - As an accessor you will be able to:
         - Easily browse and test all functionality of the 4 page website.
-        - View the code written behind the website (insert gthub url).
+        - View the code written behind the website

 2. This website, once deployed live, will provide any fans of The John Butler Trio with information relaiting to the band where:

     - As a fan of The John Butler Trio you will be able to:
-        - Browse latest news such as tour dates, videos, photos, music, social media, band bios etc (insert website url)
+        - Browse latest news such as tour dates, videos, photos, music, social media, band bios etc
-        - Contact the band for promotional or fan based queries (insert contact.html)
+        - Contact the band for promotional or fan based queries

 ### Features